design-tokens/community-group/technical-reports/format/design-token.md

 A token's type can be specified by the optional `$type` property.
 If the `$type` property is not set on a token, then the token's type MUST be determined as follows:

-- If the token's value is a reference, then its type is the type of the token being referenced.
+- If the token's value is a reference, then its type is the resolved type of the token being referenced.
 - Otherwise, if any of the token's parent groups have a `$type` property, then the token's type is inherited from the closest parent group with a `$type` property.
-- Otherwise, the token's type is whichever of the basic JSON types (`string`, `number`, `boolean`, `object`, `array` or `null`) its value is.
+- Otherwise, if none of the parent groups have a `$type` property, the token's type cannot be determined and the token MUST be considered invalid.

 Tools MUST NOT attempt to guess the type of a token by inspecting the contents of its value.